nicksunderland/metaboprep2/README.md

-Please see the dedicated [vignettes](https://nicksunderland.github.io/metaboprep2/) for common use scenarios.
+Please see the dedicated [vignettes](https://nicksunderland.github.io/metaboprep2/) for common use scenarios:

-## TODO

-- (CLI)\[<https://github.com/r-lib/cli>\] - nice command line output for
-  processing.
+- Importing data
+- Running the quality control pipeline
-- HTML report output
+- Generating a QC report
-- bug where you cant rerun QC on the same layer due to sparse matrix error
-- question - why does the report have 3 ‘featuremis\_%NUM’ sections that
-  do the same thing?
-- question - same for chunks like ‘sample_missingness_3’
+- Exporting data